25 January 2018 by Anna Staford

 Depending on your destination, travelling to Asia from Europe can take about 8 to 12 hours.
 If you plan to travel all around the region, you may take several flights from major Asian hubs.

 Long flights raise the risk of boredom, tantrums and turbulence.
 Kids tend to have a shorter attention span and will want to fidget and explore.
 Flight length and time difference will also unsettle their routine and body clock.
 Keep your kids close and safe by ensuring they stay happy and calm during the flight.
 This will avoid stress and hassle for you and your fellow passengers.
 Prepare your kids for the experience of a long haul flight, including what they might see and hear, and how they should behave.
 Carry a couple of small items that you can surprise them with during the journey, or a new book or game and ensure your tablet is charged and loaded with new or favourite movies or games.
-Keep them drinking plenty of water so they stay hydrated during the flight.
+Keep them drinking plenty of water so they stay hydrated during the flight and follow these 3 vital safety rules when travelling with kids.

 Read also: 10 Tips for Stress Free Travel with Kids